 A new bill wants to ban encryption that doesn’t provide a back door for the government8.
-Juli 2020 Von admin Aus
+July 2020 By admin Off

 Three Republican senators presented a bill to end “warrant-proof” encryption on 23 June.
 This invokes national security as a pretext to require device manufacturers and service providers to assist law enforcement by providing access to encrypted data.

 Beam will make the first move towards a private DeFi with the June 2020 hard bifurcation

 The Encrypted Data Access Act is chaired by Lindsey Graham (R-SC), Tom Cotton (R-AR) and Marsha Blackburn (R-TN).
 According to GovTrack, all three senators score highly on the conservative scale, with Corona Millionaire receiving a perfect 100.